Nevada’s Beneficiary Mitigation Plan

 The Nevada Advisory Committee on the Control of Emissions from Motor Vehicles (Inspection and Maintenance Committee or, I/M Committee) served in an advisory capacity in developing the draft Beneficiary Mitigation Plan with the NDEP.
 The I/M Committee formed a Subcommittee that met throughout 2017 to help development.
 This draft established program goals and objectives that meet air quality needs and considers public input.

 Mitigation Actions Eligible for Funding

-Trust funds may be used to pay some or all of the cost to repower or replace eligible diesel-powered vehicles with new diesel, alternative fueled or all-electric engines or vehicles.
+Trust funds may be used to pay some or all of the cost to repower or replace eligible diesel-powered vehicles with new diesel, alternative fueled, or all-electric engines or vehicles.
 Both private- and government-owned fleets will be eligible to receive funding which requires that the old vehicles and their engines be scrapped.
-Appendix D-2 of the Environmental Mitigation Trust Agreement for State Beneficiaries provides detail on eligible equipment categories and model years, as well as the different percentages of the matching cost that recipients of the funding must provide.
-The ten categories of Eligible Mitigation Actions are:
+Appendix D-2 of the Environmental Mitigation State Trust Agreement for State Beneficiaries provides detail on eligible equipment categories and model years, as well as the different percentages of the matching cost that recipients of the funding must provide.
+The 10 categories of Eligible Mitigation Actions are:

 - Class 8 Local Freight Trucks and Port Drayage Trucks